 A Weil team advised Goldman Sachs and Morgan Stanley in providing committed bridge financing for the $6 billion merger of CenterPoint Energy, a domestic energy delivery company that includes electric transmission and distribution, natural gas distribution and energy services operations, and Vectren Corporation, an energy holding company.

-The Weil team advising Goldman Sachs and Morgan Stanley was led by Banking & Finance partner Morgan Bale, and included Banking & Finance partner Heather Viets; Capital Markets partners Faiza Rahman and Michael Hickey; M&A partner Raymond Gietz; Environmental partner Annemargaret Connolly; Environmental counsel Thomas Goslin; Banking & Finance associates Charles Driscoll and Vaishali Mahna (not yet admitted to practice); Capital Markets associates Michael Stein, Jonathan Goltser and Joshua Van Kirk (not yet admitted to practice); M&A associate Stephen Liebscher; Regulatory associates Timothy Welch, Greg Chafuen and Carl Duffield; Executive Compensation & Benefits associate Craig Olshan; and Tax associate Mor Agam.
+The Weil team that advised Goldman Sachs and Morgan Stanley was led by Banking & Finance partner Morgan Bale, and included Banking & Finance partner Heather Viets; Capital Markets partners Faiza Rahman and Michael Hickey; M&A partner Raymond Gietz; Environmental partner Annemargaret Connolly; Environmental counsel Thomas Goslin; Banking & Finance associates Charles Driscoll and Vaishali Mahna; Capital Markets associates Michael Stein, Jonathan Goltser and Joshua Van Kirk; M&A associate Stephen Liebscher; Regulatory associates Timothy Welch, Greg Chafuen and Carl Duffield; Executive Compensation & Benefits associate Craig Olshan; and Tax associate Mor Agam.

 This transaction is the latest in a series of high profile investment grade acquisition financings Weil has been involved in over the past year.
 Other recent matters include representing:

 - J.P.
 Morgan, Goldman Sachs and another major financial institution in providing committed debt financing for Keurig Green Mountain’s acquisition of Dr Pepper Snapple Group.

 - Goldman Sachs in an up to $9 billion bridge facility for a new “Fox,” an entity comprising highly-rated news, sports and broadcast businesses to be spun off by Twenty-First Century Fox, Inc. to its shareholders.

 - Morgan Stanley in connection with the financing for Assurant, Inc., a global leader in risk management solutions, to support its $2.5 billion acquisition of The Warranty Group, a global provider of warranty solutions and related benefits, from TPG Capital.

 - Goldman Sachs and another major financial institution, as joint lead arrangers and joint bookrunners, in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.